Nutty, sweet, salty, chewy and crisp: these are EVERYTHING you want a cookie to be.

-They are triple Sesame, as they contain not only Tahini, but toasted sesame oil and sesame seeds.
+They boast triple sesame status, as they have tahini, toasted sesame oil and sesame seeds.

-Tahini paste varies in thickness, some are runnier than others, when making this batch my tahini was quite liquid and I added an extra tbs of flour.
-If it a thick paste like tahini, maybe use a little less flour.
+Tahini paste varies in thickness, some are runnier than others.
+When making this batch, my tahini was very liquid, and I added an extra tbs of flour.
+If it a thick paste, use a little less flour.

 - Serves:makes 18 cookies

 1 ¼ cup plain flour

 2 tbs corn flour

 1 tsp sea salt plus extra to finish

 ½ tsp bicarbonate of soda